rpax/MASSIS/_tutorials/01-sample-massis-application.md

     ![Selection of MASSIS hellosimulator-archetype](http://i.imgur.com/9yN8wIN.png)

+	> **NOTE:** In case Maven Central archetype repository is not well configured, it may be needed to add Maven Central to the list of Catalogs.
+This can be done with the button _Configure..._ Then the button _Add Remote Catalog..._ and in the popup window indicate as Catalog File: http://repo.maven.apache.org/maven2  and as Description something like "Maven Central".

 4. The next window asks for the information about the _group Id_ and _artifact Id_.
 In this example, the _group Id_ will be `tutorialfollower` and the _artifact Id_ will be `myfirstmassisproject`.

     ![Introduction of group and artifica ids](http://i.imgur.com/KbjsvNR.png)